Kirkcudbright Lifeboat Station: History

 On 29 February 1928, Kirkcudbright lifeboat crew set off to Maryport, to exchange their old pulling and sailing lifeboat, George Gordon Moir (ON 606), for a new prototype motor-powered lifeboat.
 After 11 hours struggle in heavy seas and strong headwinds, they returned home.
 Setting off in better conditions the following day, they rowed for 16 hours to reach Maryport.
 After an overnight at Maryport, they collected the Priscilla MacBean (ON 655), a legacy of Edward MacBean of Helensburgh, Glasgow.
 The return trip took just 3 hours.

 A bottle washed up at West Preston Shore, Kirkbean on 14 October 1934, containing a message dated 7 October 1934.
 "We are stranded in Barlocco Caves.
 Rescue us quick or too late".
 The lifeboat was launched, but nobody was there.

 The Mary Pullman (ON 981), a 37-foot lifeboat, would be the last "All-weather" lifeboat to serve at Kirkcudbright, arriving on service on 2 May 1965.
 In the next 24 years as Kirkcudbright lifeboat, she would be launched 89 times, and save 34 lives.
 By 1985, she was in need of repair, and sent for further repairs in 1987.
 It was decided to trial one of the fast Inshore lifeboats at Kirkcudbright in July 1988, the first boat being (B-523), the former lifeboat Blue Peter 1, (the Blue Peter name being retained at Littlehampton).

 Mary Pullman was formally withdrawn from service in 1989, and a permanent Peter and Grace Ewing (B-585) was placed at the station in 1991.
-The station currently operates the lifeboat Sheila Stenhouse (B-814).

-In June 2023, William John Collins, former lifeboat mechanic, now Kirkcudbright Lifeboat Operations Manager, received the British Empire Medal, awarded in the 2023 Kings New Years Honours.
+In June 2023, William John Collins, former lifeboat mechanic, now Kirkcudbright Lifeboat Operations Manager, received the British Empire Medal, awarded in the 2023 New Years Honours.
 Robert Ross, Senior Helm, Training Coordinator and member of Kirkcudbright lifeboat since 1983, received the 40-year long service award.